mpwusr/StockLTSM/README.txt

 * You can choose from **Polygon**, **Yahoo Finance**, or **AlphaVantage** as your data source.
 * If an API key is missing or the data source fails, the app will automatically **fall back to Yahoo Finance** to ensure continuity.
+* proper syntax for fallback to Yahoo is =""
 ---

 ## HOW TO RUN